Introspective Deep Metric Learning for Image Retrieval: Proposed Approach

 For comparing two images $\mathbf{x}_1$ and $\mathbf{x}_2$, we define the semantic distance as $\alpha(\mathbf{x}_1, \mathbf{x}_2) = ||\mathbf{s}_1 - \mathbf{s}_2 ||_2$ similar to conventional DML methods but further compute a similarity uncertainty as $\beta(\mathbf{x}_1, \mathbf{x}_2) = ||\mathbf{u}_1 + \mathbf{u}_2 ||_2$.
 Note that we add the vectors of the uncertainty embeddings before computing the norm instead of directly adding their norms.
 The reason is that the uncertainty should depend on both concerning images.
 For example, it might be difficult to differentiate an image from an elephant, but it can be affirmatively distinguished from a person.

 When determining the semantic similarity between two images, an introspective metric needs to consider both the semantic distance and the similarity uncertainty.
-And when not certain enough, the metric refuses to distinguish semantic discrepancies.
+When not certain enough, the metric refuses to distinguish semantic discrepancies, as illustrated in Figure~\ref{fig:uncertain}.
 Formally, we consider it reckless to identify the semantic discrepancy between $\mathbf{x}_1$ and $\mathbf{x}_2$ when:

 where $\gamma > 0$ is the introspective bias indicating the introspective degree of the metric.
 The positive value of $\gamma$ represents that the metric is still suspicious even if the image representation model provides no uncertainty.
 We then define a strict introspective similarity metric as: